Jaseci-Labs/jaseci/docs/docs/development/1_abstractions.md

 6
 7
 ```
-`take` command lets the walker travers through graph nodes.
-You may notice by default, a walker travers with `take` command using the breadth first search approach.
+`take` command lets the walker traverse through graph nodes.
+You may notice by default, a walker traverse with `take` command using the breadth first search approach.
 But the `take` command is flexible hence you can indicate whether the take command should use a depth first or a breadth first traversal to navigate.
 Look at the following example; More information about `take` command and keywords to operate walkers can be found [here](2_operations.md#take)

 In addition to the introduction of the `take` command to support new types of control flow for node-bound iterations.
 The keywords and semantics of `disengage`, `skip`, and `ignore` are also introduced.
 These instruct walkers to stop walking the graph, skip over a node for execution, and ignore certain paths of the graph.
 More information about these can be found in [here](2_operations.md#skip)